MaximoMoyer/Favorite-Projects-During-School/Fire_Prediction - NaiveBayes_DecisionTree_HeatMap(Python)/final_deliverable/code/README.md

 # Code README
-This is where you can document your design decisions, known bugs, and instructions to run your code.
+Below are in depth design decisiong and documentation on how to run any of the above code

 #### Decision Tree ####